LPN Programs in Delaware

 Tuition and Costs

 Many prospective students worry that they can’t afford an LPN program, but the truth is that many programs are much more affordable than you might think.
 Due to the shorter duration of LPN programs, the total cost is significantly less expensive than longer nursing programs, such as RN programs.
 LPN programs require students to pay for tuition, program/mandatory fees, and course materials.
-As an example, the total estimated cost of the 12-month LPN program at the Delaware Institute of Health Sciences is about $15,000.
-This includes tuition, fees, books, and more.
+As an example, the total estimated cost of the LPN program at the Delaware Skills Center is approximately $13,300.

 Delaware LPN Licensing Requirements